coleenquadros/configuration/docs/app-sre/AAA.md

 Tracking:

-- Start off by creating a JIRA issue for the incident on the [incidents board](https://jira.coreos.com/secure/RapidBoard.jspa?rapidView=145)
+- Start off by creating a JIRA issue for the incident on the [Sprint board](https://issues.redhat.com/secure/RapidBoard.jspa?rapidView=5536)
   - Issue type: `Task`
   - Labels: `type/incident`